soda-sh/uni-salary/README.md

 ## TODO

 + UI is not responsive
+    + Due to current structure of the project, I recommend to skip this. after making the GUI responsive, it's a big hasle to merge the changes.
+      You will read about it in the `convert.sh` section.
-    + If you want to make it responsive (which I think it's better not to), it's highly recommended to use `loadUi` method from `PyQt5.uic` module to read directly from `*.ui`
+    + If you want to make it responsive, it's highly recommended to use `loadUi` method from `PyQt5.uic` module to read directly from `*.ui`